techqueria/website/site/content/code-of-conduct.md

 ---
 title: Code of Conduct 🌼
-description: Techqueria believes in respect, compassion, understanding and inclusion and expect all community members to act in accordance to these values.
+description: Techqueria believes in respect, compassion, understanding, and inclusion and expects all community members to act in accordance with these values.
 aliases:
   - /code-of-conduct/
   - /about/code-of-conduct/